gdarko/ip-location-block/readme.txt

   When you click an external hyperlink on admin screens, http referrer will be eliminated to hide a footprint of your site.

 * **Multiple source of IP Geolocation databases:**
-  [MaxMind GeoLite2 free databases](https://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") (it requires PHP 5.4.0+) and [IP2Location LITE databases](https://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location") can be installed in this plugin.
+  Besides the [Native Geo-Location provider](https://iplocationblock.com/codex/native-geo-location-provider/?utm_source=plugin&utm_medium=wporgpage&utm_campaign=readme), this plugin supports [MaxMind GeoLite2 free databases](https://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") and [IP2Location LITE databases](https://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location").
 Also free Geolocation REST APIs and whois information can be available for audit purposes.
   Father more, [dedicated API class libraries](https://iplocationblock.com/cloudflare-cloudfront-api-class-library/ "CloudFlare & CloudFront API class library | IP Location Block") can be installed for CloudFlare and CloudFront as a reverse proxy service.

 * **Customizing response:**